emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 	# this fails on most Linuxes
 	./emcc a.c -s EXTRA_EXPORTED_RUNTIME_METHODS=['addOnPostRun']

+	# this fails on OS X
+	./emcc a.c -s EXTRA_EXPORTED_RUNTIME_METHODS="['addOnPostRun']"

-You may need quotation marks, such as
+You may need to quote things like this:

 ::

-	# this works on most Linuxes
+	# this works on most Linuxes and on OS X
 	./emcc a.c -s "EXTRA_EXPORTED_RUNTIME_METHODS=['addOnPostRun']"

-	# also this should work
-	./emcc a.c -s EXTRA_EXPORTED_RUNTIME_METHODS="['addOnPostRun']"

 The proper syntax depends on the OS and shell you are in.